 He was a sought-after designer living in Midtown who wanted a weekend retreat.
 Having grown up on Lake Michigan, Bob Bedford was drawn to the Lake Windermere area of Raleigh, where the twink- ling water could be glimpsed through the woods, and the surrounding land was still country — a perfect escape from Bedford's city digs.

-That was in 1951, and the house built for him and his partner, the late Kenneth Kimbrough, sits aging serenely on two-and-a-half acres.
+951, and the house built for him and his partner, the late Kenneth Kimbrough, sits aging serenely on two-and-a-half acres.
 The simple lines of its mid-twentieth-century-modern style blend into the landscape of gently rolling hills and soaring trees.
 The interior, however, reflects Bedford's travels far beyond this peaceful abode — trips he took with Kimbrough as they shopped for their clients and themselves.

 The two interior designers both worked for the prestigious Denaux & Co. — located for decades at 1400 Union and considered a premier design firm in Memphis.
 In 1950, Kimbrough opened his own business farther east on Union in what was known as the Hill Mansion until its ownership changed, and the palatial building fell to the wrecking ball.
 But for 30 years Kimbrough and Bedford catered to upscale clients, visiting far-flung locales — China, Taiwan, Japan, England, Italy, France, and beyond — to discover just the right antiques, fabrics, and objets d'art.